Skip to Content

 Assessment Phase

 Comprehensive evaluation within 60 working days.
-PVARA may seek input from other regulators.
-Authority may request additional information during assessment.
+PVARA may seek input from other regulators and request additional information during assessment.

 05